pnulty/readme-template/README.md

-# readme-template
-template for student assignments
+# Enter your name, student number, and plagiarism declaration here.